 Automated WCAG Scanning Versus Manual Auditing of Websites

-Fortunately, automated website scanners, like the one found in RAMP, speed up this work by surfacing a wide range of accessibility issues across a website in the span of minutes, instead of the potential days it would take to manually check each and every page.
-Automated accessibility testing tools improve efficiency and streamline the accessibility testing process, making them an important tool in any accessibility toolkit.
+Automated accessibility testing tools enhance efficiency and streamline the accessibility testing process, making them a vital component in any accessibility toolkit.
 However, no software or artificial intelligence available today can do the entire job – that’s where manual auditing comes in.

 Why scanners can’t do it all

-- An automated tool can tell you the tab order, but a human must confirm that it follows a logical progression and that the input focus is visible to users.
+- An automated tool can tell you the tab order.
+But a human must confirm that it follows a logical progression and that the input focus is visible to users.

 Where manual auditing comes in